changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

-Additionally, Figure \ref{fig:locationComparisonorder} presents histograms of the estimated changepoint locations for both the basic GA and the island model GA, showing the total number of times a changepoint was detected at time \(t\) for \(1 < t \leq N\).
+Additionally, Figure \ref{fig:locationComparisonorder} presents histograms of the estimated changepoint locations for both the basic genetic algorithm and the island model genetic algorithm, showing the total number of times a changepoint was detected at time \(t\) for \(1 \leq t < N\).
 The modes of the histograms are concentrated around the true changepoint times (\(t = 250\) and \(t = 750\)).
 Detection at \(t = 750\) is more frequent than at \(t = 250\), reflecting the larger magnitude of change at \(t = 750\).
-The average distance between the estimated and true changepoint configurations was similar for the two algorithms, at 0.343 for the basic GA and 0.341 for the island model GA.
-Overall, the \CRANpkg{changepointGA} package provides robust and accurate estimation of both changepoints and ARMA model orders.
+The average distance between the estimated and true changepoint configurations was 0.185 for the basic genetic algorithm and 0.092 for the island model genetic algorithm, showing improved changepoint-location recovery under the island model.
+This is consistent with the island model genetic algorithm's higher recovery rates for both the correct number of changepoints and the true ARMA($1,1$) order.
+Overall, the \CRANpkg{changepointGA} package provides robust joint estimation of both changepoints and ARMA model orders.